rmtew/sorrows-mudlib/doc/design/00001 - Commands, items and parsing.rst

 Use Case
 ^^^^^^^^

-Taking the scenario from milestone 1 and adding a container to it, and also adding another object with the same noun, should do it.

-So, adding a chest, and a pair of differently coloured pants.
+As it stands from milestone 1, the starting room has a pair of brown pants in it.
+In order to handle the testing of containers, and the use of commands to interact with them, a container is needed.
+In this case, the container will be a chest.
+In order to bring into play the plural parser behaviour, there needs to be multiple objects present with the same noun.
+This will be an additional pair of pants, although green rather than brown, to differentiate them.

 Working Notes
 ^^^^^^^^^^^^^